Bravos-Power/pyoframe/docs/learn/getting-started/installation.md

 === "Other solvers"

-    We'd be glad to consider adding more solvers.
+    We would gladly consider supporting other solvers.
 Create a [new issue](https://github.com/Bravos-Power/pyoframe/issues/new) or up-vote an existing one to show interest:

     - Issue tracking interest in [COPT solver](https://github.com/Bravos-Power/pyoframe/issues/143)
     - Issue tracking interest in [Mosek solver](https://github.com/Bravos-Power/pyoframe/issues/144)